tannysard/dribble_me_ball/README.md

 #PREFACE

-This game is only a project based game and is not meant to be takern seriously as it was just a part of the course i had taken as an assignment and thus is only for learning purpose and not commercial use
+This game is only a project based game and is not meant to be takern seriously as it was just a part of the course i had taken as an assignment and thus is only for learning purpose and not commercial use\

+NOTE:- This is a scratch based project

-..Tanmay Patil
+..Tanmay Patil.